danieledapo/danieledapo.github.io/content/post/jv.md

 document.
 A common solution is to store the id of the referenced object, but it's not always possible (or convenient) to do so.

-Anyway, it's trivial to come up with a custom string format that represent a path to a value.
+Anyway, it's trivial to come up with a custom string format that represents a path to a value.
 For example, consider the following JSON document

 ```json